1 in 4 public housing units sit vacant during D.C. affordability crisis

 But asked how much responsibility she accepts for the agency’s disarray, she said it is not under full mayoral control.
 “When people want the mayor to be in control of something and be accountable, then there are ways that we can do that,” Bowser said, noting the city’s mayor oversaw the agency until the 1990s when, as a reform measure, it was put under control of a board.

 Of DCHA’s 8,084 public housing units, only 5,512 are leased, according to HUD data.
-Some of the vacant units are exempted from HUD’s occupancy rate calculation this month of 73.64 percent, because the federal agency has approved DCHA applications to take them offline for demolition or remediation.
+Hundreds of the vacant units are exempted from HUD’s occupancy rate calculation this month of about 74 percent, for various reasons that include DCHA applications to take them offline for demolition or modernization.
 But the numbers aren’t clear.
 In their recent report, HUD evaluators said DCHA did not have an accurate listing of vacant units and was not accurately reporting them.

 During the 2000s and into the 2010s, DCHA’s occupancy rate remained in line with the rest of the nation.
 But in 2016, as DCHA’s rate dropped to near 90 percent, HUD prompted it to follow an “occupancy action plan,” with timelines for improvement.
 Occupancy climbed slightly under the plan at first, the recent HUD report said.
 But it has continually declined since 2018.